November 2023: Fundraising Copywriting - Part 2

 It can be challenging to prioritize readability when you're also working to infuse your writing with vivid, sensory language.
 That said, readability opens the door for your supporters to enter your world.
 If the door is shut, they won't even attempt to read what you've written.

-Making your content easy to take in shows respect for your readers and their time.
+Writing content that’s easy to read shows respect for your readers and their time.

 I was previously trained to keep my writing between a 6th and 8th-grade reading level.
 So far, this newsletter is written at a 6th-grade level.

-As you write your year-end content, plug it all into a free readability checker and make sure it's between a 4th and 6th-grade level.
+As you write your year-end content, paste it into a free readability checker to ensure it's between a 4th and 6th-grade level.
 I also recommend running your direct mail pieces by a few donors for their feedback before sending them to print.

 Tip 2: "Donate now" is a weak offer.

-Wait—how can you communicate that a donation is a good deal?!
+Wait—how can you communicate that a donation is a great deal?!
 By explaining exactly how you will use a donor's dollars efficiently and creatively to combat the problem you both want to solve.
+E.g. “It only costs $100 to send a bright, eager child to school next year.
+What could be a better use of your $100?
+We can’t think of anything.”

 And how can you communicate urgency if your work isn't tied to a time-sensitive situation?
 By using the "sliding doors" technique: Share what will happen if your fundraising goal is met.
-Then, share with will happen if it is not.
+Then, share with will happen if it’s not.

-If you can't send those eight children to school, what will their futures look like?
-If you can't conduct this major research project in 2024, how will people suffer?
+If you can't send those eight children to school next year, what will their futures look like?
+If you can't conduct this major research project in 2024, how will people lose out?

-You can always create a sense of urgency, and you can always explain why supporting your organization is the most affordable way to correctly solve the problem at hand.
+You can always create a sense of urgency.
+You can always explain why supporting your organization is the most effective way to solve the problem now.

 Tip 3: If you're writing for everyone, your writing is not good.